a11y-tools/addons/README.md

 * Utilizes a content script to get information from the page loaded into the active tab (currently, just the page title and URL).
 * The message passing within the extension now does the following:
-  * When the sidebar content needed to be updated, the `getContent` function is called, which runs the content script.
-It, in turn, sends a message, which `panel.js` listens for.
-When that message is received, it contains the content needed for the call to the `updateSidebar` function.
+  * When the sidebar content needs to be updated, the `getContent` function is called, which runs the content script.
+  * It, in turn, sends a message, which `panel.js` listens for.
+  * When that message is received, it contains the content needed for the call to the `updateSidebar` function.
-* Uses the `browser.i18n` API to store all UI labels and messages in locale- specific files.
+* The prototype uses the `browser.i18n` API to store and retrieve UI labels and messages from locale-specific files.

 ### 3. traversal